[FE 1023] BAC. 2nd yr History of Contemporary Philosophy I – 24.25

 Content

-The lectures show how the works of Immanuel Kant gave rise to a new generation of German philosophers (Hegel, Fichte, Schelling and Schopenhauer) and began to see wider recognition internationally.
-It shows as well the opposition to German idealism in the existential philosophy of Kierkegaard and in the atheistic and materialistic philosophy of Feuerbach and Marx.
-The aim is also to bring closer 19th century positivism ideas, British idealism, American pragmatism and Nietzsche’s philosophy of life.
+During my lectures I would like to show how the works of Immanuel Kant gave rise to a new generation of German philosophers (Hegel, Fichte, Schelling and Schopenhauer) and began to see wider recognition internationally.
+I am going to show as well the opposition to German idealism in the existential philosophy of Kierkegaard and in the atheistic and materialistic philosophy of Feuerbach and Marx.
+My aim is also to bring closer 19th century positivism ideas, British idealism, American

 Bibliography